Red Zebra Cichlid Care Guide: The Classic Mbuna for Beginners

 Filtration & Water Flow

-A canister filter rated for 1.5–2 times your tank volume is ideal.
-Mbuna tanks tend to be heavily stocked, so robust filtration is essential.
-Consider adding a powerhead for supplemental water movement — it keeps the water well-oxygenated and replicates the moderate currents of their natural habitat.
+A canister filter rated for 1.5.
+2 times your tank volume is ideal.
+Mbuna tanks are heavily stocked, so robust filtration is essential.
+Consider adding a powerhead for supplemental water movement.
+It keeps the water well-oxygenated and replicates the moderate currents of their natural habitat.

 Lighting